 A written procedure is in place in order to accommodate a student's needing to ride a different bus and/or embark or disembark at a bus stop different from their normal stop.
-Under this circumstance, parents need to complete a Special Bus Stop Permit for every occasion a student rides a different bus or embarks or disembarks at a different stop.
-Permits are available in the school offices and are also available on-line at www.slsd.org/documents.cfm.
-Click on the 'Forms' and 'Transportation Forms' links.
+Under this circumstance, parents/guardians need to complete a Special Bus Stop Permit for every occasion a student rides a different bus or embarks or disembarks at a different stop.
+Permits are available in the school offices and are also available on-line at http://pa02209662.schoolwires.net/Page/1184.